Hum Hai Raahi Car Ke

 Hum Hai Raahi Car Ke is a romantic comedy adventure film directed by Jyotin Goel that was released in India on 24 May 2013.
 It marks the debut of Dev Goel as a lead hero son of director Jyotin Goel.
 It is a remake of 2004 Hollywood comedy film Harold & Kumar Go to White Castle.

+Plot

+The flim follows two friends who decide to travel from Mumbai to Pune on New Year's night.
+Their simple road trip quickly spirals into a series of bizarre and comedic misadventures.